USCiLab/cereal/_includes/main.markdown

 ## xCEREAL comes with full support for C++11

 Serialization support for pretty much every type in the [standard library](http://en.cppreference.com/w/) comes out of the box with cereal.  cereal also fully supports inheritance and polymorphism.
-Since cereal was written to be a minimal, fast library, it does not perform the same level of object tracking as boost.
+Since cereal was written to be a minimal, fast library, it does not perform the same level of object tracking as other serialization libraries such as boost.
 As a consequence of this raw pointers are not supported, however smart pointers (things like `std::shared_ptr` and `std::unique_ptr`) are no problem.

 ### xCEREAL requires a compliant C++11 compiler